 Upgrade tracking built for the people who actually upgrade

 2LNR monitors confirmed upgrade availability on American Airlines at the segment level.
-It exists because the information you need to make upgrade decisions — which flights have C-class open right now, which routes consistently release inventory, when to use an SWU versus saving it — is scattered across multiple tools and takes too long to piece together manually.
+It exists because the information you need to make upgrade decisions — which flights have upgrade space open right now, which routes consistently release inventory, when to use an SWU versus saving it — is scattered across multiple tools and takes too long to piece together manually.

 What 2LNR does